UPPER SCHOOL

 -

-Aaron joins the Ross Community as a Teaching Associate and Boarding House Parent.
-He graduated from Yale University in 2024 with a degree in English Language and Literature.
-As a Teaching Associate, Aaron is very excited to serve students and faculty in the Ross English department.
+Aaron graduated from Yale University in 2024 with a degree in English Language and Literature and he is thrilled to serve students and faculty in the Ross English department.
 Whether faced with a poem or novel, Aaron is fascinated by the careful practice of close reading and loves to uncover how modern authors masterfully infuse words with the emotions, rhythms, and absurdity of life.
 He also hopes to frequent the Ross pottery studio.
 Aaron has nine years of ceramics experience, managing a studio and teaching at Yale for three.
 To him, clay can sometimes tell stories that words just can’t.

-As a House Parent, Aaron joins the Ross Boarding program with three years of Residential Life experience.
+Also serving as s a House Parent, Aaron joins the Ross Boarding program with three years of Residential Life experience.
 He worked for Yale Summer Session as a counselor for two years and then served as a Residential Director of the program in 2024.
 He also served as a First-year Counselor (FroCo) at Yale, welcoming and guiding the incoming class of students to their new collegiate lives.
-Aaron can’t wait to make the Ross boarding houses feel like homes for every student.
+Aaron’s goal is to make the Ross boarding houses feel like home for every student.

 -